MilanKaur-01/cakeshop-phone-order/README.md

 1. **Create an Azure App Service**:
     - Navigate to the Azure portal and create a new App Service.
-    - Choose the appropriate subscription, resource group, and configure the app name, runtime stack (e.g., .NET 6), and region.
+    - Choose the appropriate subscription, resource group, and configure the app name, runtime stack (such as .NET 6), and region.

 2. **Configure Deployment**:
-    - In the App Service, go to the "Deployment Center" and set up continuous deployment using your preferred method (e.g., GitHub, Azure Repos, or local Git).
+    - In the App Service, go to the **Deployment Center** and set up continuous deployment using your preferred method (such as GitHub, Azure Repos, or local Git).
     - Connect your repository and branch to the App Service.

 3. **Set Up Azure Key Vault**:
     - Create an Azure Key Vault in the Azure portal.
     - Add the necessary secrets to the Key Vault.
-These should match the variables used in your `secrets.json` file:
+These must match the variables used in your `secrets.json` file:
         - `OPENAI_DEPLOYMENT_NAME`
         - `OPENAI_KEY`
         - `OPENAI_ENDPOINT`